 Additional protocol relating to developmental course work is stipulated in the College's Developmental Studies Policy and Procedure 4.30.
 Current students can access these, as well as all official policies and procedures, on the myPCT Portal (login required).

-An applicant whose placement results indicate deficiencies in all three areas: English, mathematics, and reading (triple deficient) will not be permitted to enroll in his/her major until the deficiencies have been addressed in one of the following ways:
+An applicant whose placement results indicate deficiencies in all three areas: English, mathematics (except MTH006), and reading (triple deficient) will not be permitted to enroll in his/her major until at least one of the three subject areas has been remediated in one of the following ways:

 - Enrollment in the College's Conditional Acceptance Program, intended to improve the student's academic skills and readiness for college-level studies.
 Prior to enrollment in the College, the student will enroll in one or two developmental courses and will complete a Penn College study-skills workshop series.
 After successfully completing this program, the student may enroll in a Penn College major.
 Students who do not satisfactorily complete the Conditional Acceptance Program will have their acceptance to the College rescinded.